jdevstatic-projects/ROBOTC/graphical/touchLED/README.md

 `waitUntil (getTouchLEDValue(touchLED) == true);`

-And when the expected input is supplied, the loop will end and the program execution will proceed to the next line.
+And when the expected input is supplied, the loop terminates and the program execution proceeds to the next line.
 Remember, `waitUntil` in ROBOTC is a loop with a condition, just like `while` loop.

 Basically, the touchLED sensor does not retain